Bri-xX/TIL_Full_Stack/README.md

 You can deploy the app using any hosting platform of your choice like Vercel, Netlify, AWS, etc. Make sure to set the environment variables as per your hosting provider's instructions.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Contact